What if you could show up for your very first day of hospital orientation as a new grad...

 Clearly, this is so much more complex than it seems at first.
 While it seems like nursing orientation should just be a few shifts of being shown around, it’s not.

-Nursing orientation is not a transaction.
+Nursing orientation is not something you simply check off of your to-do list.
 We tend to view it as something that shouldn’t take too long because we believe that by that point, we should be prepared.
 “Just show me around the unit, I’ll figure it out soon!” is how many anticipate this transition will go.

 You owe it to yourself to walk into that experience with the textbook knowledge as well as the advanced emotional intelligence and resilience required to navigate patients through crisis while simultaneously caring for them clinically.